o19s/pdf-discovery-demo/README.md

 1. Create Solr documents.

+The output will end up in a `docs_for_solrN`.

 ```
 pwsh create-solr-docs.ps1 ./extracts ./files ./docs_for_solr/
 ```

+1. Update Scripts for any new `docs_for_solrN` folder:
-1. Make sure if you add a new `docs_for_solrN` directory, that you also add it to the `./ocr/Dockerfile` COPY command.
-You will also need to add it to the `./app/Dockerfile` COPY command.
+ 1. Add it to the `./ocr/init/Dockerfile` COPY command.
+ 1. You will also need to add it to the `./app/Dockerfile` COPY command.
+ 1. Update the `./ocr/init/init.sh` to load the files.

 1. Now stand up the app with `docker-compose up --build`